robinboncoeur/ArtAndAGI/docs/Charlotte/CG-2Scenes.md

 “No,” he said quickly.
 “No. I...
 I know that.”

-“Good,” Mara replied.
-“Then you understand we were never going to design stays as though your proportions are the default.
-As though anyone’s proportions were the default.
+“Right then,” Mara replied.
+“We were never going to design stays as though anyone’s proportions were the default.
 With stays, there are no defaults.”

-A tiny thrill stirred in me.
-A tiny thrill stirred in me.
-This was the moment Wardrobe either remained a talented pocket—or became something that could scale.
+I tried to focus on the rails, but moved more slowly.

 “This attempt did something useful,” she said.
 “It told us where the load went.
 We’ll fix that.”
 She pushed the strip of twill tape toward Charlie.
 “Secondary anchor here.
 Tie point moves.
 Reinforce the side-back seam.”
-Charlie nodded, already picturing it.
+Charlie nodded.
 Mara held up a hand.

-“But Attempt Two is not only about this garment.
-Attempt Two is about a method.”
+“But.“ She pressed her lips together.
+“Attempt Two is not only about this garment, but about a method.”

-Charlie paused.
 “A method.”

 “A working block.”

 He frowned slightly.
 He was trying to translate her words into geometry.

 Mara turned her attention to me.

 “Celeste.
 Bring me the measurements sheet.”

-I reached into the folder I kept for everything—notes, references, scraps of paper that might become useful later—and pulled out the page we’d started last week: columns of numbers and blank lines, a grid that looked innocuous until you realised it was the skeleton of a system.
+I reached into the folder I kept for everything—notes, references, scraps of paper that might become useful later—and pulled out the page we’d started last week.
+The columns of numbers and blank lines looked innocuous until you realised it was the skeleton of a system.
 Mara took it, scanned it, and made a dissatisfied sound.

 “This is a list,” she said.
 “Not a tool.”

 I felt myself bristle.

+Then I caught it—too fast, too personal.

-Then I reminded myself she wasn’t insulting me.
+She wasn’t insulting me.
 She was protecting the work.

 “What does a tool look like?”